laravel/docs/telescope.md

 composer require laravel/telescope
 ```

-After installing Telescope, publish its assets using the `telescope:install` Artisan command.
+After installing Telescope, publish its assets and migrations using the `telescope:install` Artisan command.
 After installing Telescope, you should also run the `migrate` command in order to create the tables needed to store Telescope's data:

 ```shell
 php artisan telescope:install

 php artisan migrate
 ```

-<a name="migration-customization"></a>
-#### Migration Customization

-If you are not going to use Telescope's default migrations, you should call the `Telescope::ignoreMigrations` method in the `register` method of your application's `App\Providers\AppServiceProvider` class.
-You may export the default migrations using the following command: `php artisan vendor:publish --tag=telescope-migrations`

 <a name="local-only-installation"></a>
 ### Local Only Installation